GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 D1.1   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Decryption Test 1**<br />
 D1.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the functionality of the decryption feature for files.<br />
 D1.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will ensure messages are decrypted correctly.<br />
-D1.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs for this test will be the different encypted test files.<br />
+D1.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs for this test will be the different encrypted test files.<br />
 D1.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The outputs will be an error or success messages.<br />
 D1.6   &nbsp;&nbsp;&nbsp;&nbsp;Normal<br />
 D1.7   &nbsp;&nbsp;&nbsp;&nbsp;Blackbox<br />